 MT-MN 351 Church Planting (2)

 The principles of planting a church are examined and students are given the opportunity to gain practical experience.
-Prerequisite: Any MT-WV course and Junior Standing or Departmental Approval.
+Prerequisite: MT-BI 100 and Junior Standing or Departmental Approval.

 MT-MN 352 Perspectives on the World Christian Movement (3)